SShang93/PMC-UI/README.md

 ---
 [Visit website here](https://sshang93.github.io/PMC-UI/)

-This is the main website for PMC (Precision Management for Construction), a SaaS management platform.
+This is the main website for PMC (Precision Management for Construction), a SaaS management platform for construction.
 This website is to attract potential clients who own small to medium size construction companies, who are looking for a cheaper alternative to a management software to help run their business.
 The website is desinged to be responsive and accesible to a range of devices that can connect to the internet.

 ![Responsive design](assets/images/responsive-img.png)
 ---